ebramirez/FrameworkBenchmarks/frameworks/Java/quarkus/README.md

 There is currently one repository implementation.
 * [WorldRepository](src/main/java/io/quarkus/benchmark/repository/WorldRepository.java) is using Hibernate ORM,
-the reference JPA implementation for Quarkus.
+the ORM and JPA implementation in Quarkus.

 ### Plaintext Test